caiorss/mwiki/README.md

 #### Wiki Features

  + File-based Wiki: all Wiki pages are stored as Markdown files like Moin Moin wiki engine and Dokuwiki.
 However, it uses SQLite file database or a any full-featured database for system management purposes.
+ + LaTeX equations with serveral enumeration styles, rendered  MathJax or  KaTeX (faster rendering, but the usage of KaTeX is still experimental).
+ + Cross reference hyperlinks to LaTeX equations using `\label{EquationLabel}` and `\eqref{EquationLabel}`.
+This feature is supported for both MathJax and KaTeX rendering engines.
+ + Support for page-specific LaTeX macros and global LaTeX macros for MathJax or KaTeX rendering engines.
  + Full text search which allows complex search queries similar to web search engines.
  + Supports MyST Markdown, GFM (Github-Flavored Markdown Support), subset of Obsidian Markdown syntax, subset of Mediawiki markup language and inline HTML.
  + Pages written in Markdown-based markup language instead of HTML, which allows to any non programmers to write scientific and technical documents that are rendered to html.
  + Buttons for editing specific document sections similar to Media wiki section editing buttons.